 Regulation in the United States of America

 The USA market is characterized by the development of the mobile and health IT sectors.
-Lawmakers are undergoing an effort to coordinate their approach towards the new wireless medical devices, mobile apps, and other digital healthcare devices.
+Lawmakers are undergoing an effort to coordinate their approach towards the new wireless medical devices, mobile apps, and other digital health devices.

 The enforcement process is significantly more centralized, with the FDA, the Federal Communications Commission (FCC), and the Office of the National Coordinator for Health Information Technology (ONC) executing the main regulatory actions.